hitachi-vantara/terraform-provider-hitachi/docs/resources/vosb_storage_node.md

 	- Used to validate combinations of inputs based on the deployment environment.
 	- If set to "google" or "azure", specific parameters may be required for certain operations.
 	- If set to "baremetal" (default), other cloud-specific inputs are ignored.
-	- Note: The actual cloud provider is determined by the VOSB system at the "vosb_address" endpoint.
+	- Note: The actual cloud provider is determined by the VSP One SDS Block system at the "vosb_address" endpoint.
 	If there's a mismatch, the request still proceeds and behaves according to the actual environment.
 - `exported_configuration_file` (String) Configuration file exported to add storagenodes
 - `setup_user_password` (String) Setup User Password